Equine Assisted Psychotherapy

 Equine-Assisted Therapy vs Hippotherapy

 Both therapies involve horses, but each addresses a different goal in overall health.
-Equine-assisted therapy focuses on addressing mental health, with patients caring for horses in a stable setting.
-Hippotherapy, on the other hand, is an approach to physical therapy where the patient rides horses in order to address physical health.
+Equine-assisted treatment focuses on addressing mental health, with patients caring for horses in a stable setting.
+Hippotherapy, on the other hand, is an approach to physical therapy that involves the patient riding horses to address physical health issues.

 Hippotherapy is a combination word that encompasses the occupational therapy, speech-language pathology, and physical therapy components of this horse-riding therapeutic technique.

 Equine-assisted therapy focuses on addressing mental health challenges.
-By caring for horses with a mental health professional present, patients are able to address their emotional and mental health issues.
-The emotional intelligence of horses helps patients improve their self-confidence, overcome their struggles, and build long-lasting emotional foundations for success.
+By caring for horses with a mental health professional present, patients can address their emotional and mental health issues.
+The emotional intelligence of horses helps patients enhance their self-confidence, overcome challenges, and establish lasting emotional foundations for success.
 Equine-assisted therapy has been shown to improve mental health, even reducing symptoms of mental health disorders.

 History and Development

 The idea of combining equestrian activities and philosophies with the treatment of physical and mental health issues dates back centuries.
-Ancient Greeks wrote about the benefits of horse riding, calling this practice hippotherapy (from the Greek hippo, meaning horse).
+The ancient Greeks wrote about the benefits of horse riding, referring to this practice as hippotherapy (derived from the Greek word “hippo,” meaning horse).

 It wasn’t until the mid-1900s, however, that modern psychotherapists started using existing principles of therapeutic riding developed to treat polio and other health issues for the treatment of mental health concerns.
 Equine-assisted psychotherapy as a modality grew out of therapeutic riding techniques and organizations designed to make horse riding accessible for people with disabilities.